Know your goals for the website

 By having the copy written before the web design brief, your designer will know what they’re working with and can make tweaks the the copy if necessary to fit it in with required design elements.

 We suggest writing 300 – 500 words per page as a rule of thumb.
 If you feel copy will be too hard to write yourself, don’t forget you can have your copy written for you.
 At The Honest Agency we often write copy for clients as it saves them time and speeds up the web design process.

 Before heading into your website design brief, make sure you have your existing logo design ready to go.
 Your logo needs to be in vector format or at the very least a high resolution Jpeg and PNG version that the designer can use within the website that they create.

 If you have a brand guideline or style guide bring this along as this helps the designer nail the look and feel of the website by tying it in with your existing brand.
 If you don’t have a style guide don’t stress!
 Just let the designer know what colours you like and they can work it out from there.

-Don’t forget however that you have employed a web agency to design and develop your website because you want a professional job done and you want the website to achieve your goals.
-Try to take into consideration the years of experience your web designer has and remember that listening to their advice is in your best interest if you want your website to work towards meeting your goals.
+During the website design brief try to take into consideration the years of experience your web designer has and remember that listening to their advice is in your best interest if you want your website to work towards meeting your goals.

 Our one and only goal is to ensure your website works and produces the outcomes you desire.
 You are paying for our advice and guidance and we want to make sure we deliver only the best quality websites possible.